YourNuthishere/User-Authentication-Python-Project/README.md

 - The `users_data.txt` file stores unencrypted credentials and should be kept secure
 - Always use this application in a controlled, secure environment

-## Potential Improvements
-- Implement two-factor authentication
-- Add email verification
-- Create password strength meter
-- Implement account lockout after multiple failed attempts

-## License
-[Specify your license here]

-## Disclaimer
-This is a basic authentication system and should not be used in production without further security enhancements.